GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # Speech Driven Gesture Generation With Autoencoder
 This repository contains Keras implementation of the speech-driven gesture generation by a neural network.
+Explanation of the method can be found on Youtube: https://youtu.be/Iv7UBe92zrw

 # Requirements